glennklockwood/limelead/content/pages/sysadmin-howtos/beaglebone.md

 - **cloud9** - This is the IDE that the [BeagleBone 101 page][] has you work through as an alternative to sshing directly into the Beaglebone and thrashing around.
+Note that this service only starts when triggered by _cloud9.socket_.
-- **bonescript** - This sets up the socket and the nodejs server that exposes a lot of GPIO functionality via a REST interface
+- **bonescript** - This sets up the socket and the nodejs server that exposes a lot of GPIO functionality via a REST interface.
 - **bonescript-autorun** - Runs `/usr/local/lib/node_modules/bonescript/autorun.js`
-  which does something related to watching files in the Cloud9 directory (`/var/lib/cloud9`).
+  which does something related to watching files in the cloud9 directory (`/var/lib/cloud9`).
 - **nodered** - This sets up the [Node-RED][] programming environment and UI.
   As far as I can tell, the fact that BeagleBone Black does this is